 Jetboil MightyMo Cooking System

 ]The Jetboil MightyMo is a powerful but standalone isobutane canister stove with a 10,000 BTU output.
 This is useful if you want to boil a big pot of water fast for hungry scouts.
 The MightyMo can be used with third-party cook pots and skillets from other manufacturers although it is optimized for use with the giant Jetboil 5L Fluxring cook pot, the smaller Jetboil FluxRing 1.5L cook pot, and the FluxRing Frying Pan, which require less fuel to heat than conventional cooking pots.
-The MightyMo is also compatible with the pots in the Jetboil Flash, Zip, MicroMo, or MinoMo cooking systems if used with the Jetboil Pot Support.

 |Make / Model||Fuel Type||Volume (L)||Igniter||Regulator||Simmering||BTU|